kylektaylor1/fastbreak-prj/README.md

 # Fastbreak NBA Dashboard

 Fastbreak is a Next.js application that provides users with a personalized NBA statistics viewing experience.
-The app allows users to browse team and player stats, view detailed analytics through interactive charts, and maintain a list of favorite teams and players.
+The app allows users to browse team and player stats, view detailed analytics through interactive charts, and maintain a list of favorite teams.

 ## Key Features

 - **Team and Player Stats**: View comprehensive NBA statistics including wins, losses, scoring percentages, and performance metrics
 - **Interactive Charts**: Visualize team performance with charts for points per game and shooting percentages
 - **Favorites System**: Save your favorite teams and players for quick access
-- **Responsive Dashboard**: User-friendly interface designed for both desktop and mobile

 ## Authentication